HichemTab-tech/ts-runtime-picker/README.md

 ## 🌟 Acknowledgements

-Special thanks to the open-source community for inspiring the development of tools like this!
+Special thanks to the open-source community and early adopters of `ts-runtime-picker` for their feedback, which helped expand support to Webpack alongside Vite.